Pork with Paprika, Mushrooms, and Sour Cream

 Why is this recipe good for Weekend Food Prep?

-Weekend Food Prep is my category that can help you find recipes you can prep or cook on the weekend and eat during the week!
+Weekend Food Prep is my category that will help you find recipes you can prep or cook on the weekend and eat during the week!
 Of course, these are also recipes you can make any day of the week and have leftovers for another meal!
 This recipe makes six servings, and reheats beautifully so you can enjoy leftovers later.

 - 1 lb. pork loin, fat trimmed and cut into cubes about 1 inch square (see notes)